meilisearch/specifications/text/0123-searchable-attributes-setting-api.md

 - Replace `POST` HTTP verb with `PATCH`
 - Add dedicated error to avoid using generic `bad_request` error code
 - Return an error when `searchableAttributes` is defined as an empty array
+- Fix the reordering issue of document representation when `searchableAttributes` is specified.